 Cloud students are expected to participate in weekly discussions and interactions with the tutor

 This unit examines how the practices of film and television production tell stories on screens.
-It will explore how the decisions made in cinematography, mise-en-scene, picture editing and sound design relate to narrative structure, form and style.
-The unit will also cover the key concepts and language through which ideas and decisions are communicated in film and television production practice.
-By the end of the unit, students will be able to identify the choices film and television producers are making, how these make the story and to effectively communicate these decisions.
+It will cover a number of different approaches to structuring screen stories including acts, beats, sequences, and character development.
+It will also explore how the decisions made in cinematography, lighting, mise-en-scène, picture editing, and sound design relate to narrative structure, form and style.
+Focus is on the key concepts and language through which ideas and decisions are communicated in film and television production practice.
+By the end of the unit, students will be able to identify the choices film and television practitioners are making in their work, how these choices create the story and how to effectively communicate these decisions in their own practice.

 Unit Fee Information

 Click on the fee link below which describes you: